 UNU & WORLD WATER WEEK

-The United Nations University hosted an exhibition booth and co-organised events at World Water Week, 27 August – 1 September 2017.
+The United Nations University will host an exhibition booth and co-organise events at World Water Week, 26 – 31 August 2018.

-Scholars from two UNU institutes — the UNU Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES) and the UNU Institute for Water, Environment and Health (UNU-INWEH) — were available at the exhibition space to provide information about current research projects and publications.
+Scholars from two UNU institutes — the UNU Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES) and the UNU Institute for Water, Environment and Health (UNU-INWEH) — will be available at booth #34 in the exhibition area to provide information about current research projects and publications.

 OFFICIAL WORLD WATER WEEK EVENTS